Making HED meaningful

 • Sensory-event indicates this is a sensory presentation

-• (Green, Triangle, Target) - grouped properties describe ONE object
+• (Green, Triangle) - grouped properties describe ONE object

-• The outer grouping connects the object to its location
+• The outer grouping ((Green, Triangle), (Center-of, Computer-screen)) connects the object to its location

 Example: A non-reversible HED annotation

-• Cannot tell if green describes the triangle
+• Cannot tell if green and red describe the triangle or the square or something else

 • Spatial information is disconnected